CEO & Founder of Chestnut Mortgage. NMLS #2687968. · Jan 11, 2026

 First-time buyers should carefully review:

 The mortgage industry will continue to evolve with advancing technology.
 Automation-first principles are revolutionizing how lenders operate, with some platforms automating nearly 99% of tasks that currently require manual intervention (HireTop).
+With forecasters projecting rates could settle into the mid-5% range by late 2026 or early 2027 (Norada), technology-forward lenders are well positioned to capture growing demand.

 As non-traditional lenders gain market share, regulatory frameworks will likely adapt to ensure consumer protection while fostering innovation.
 This balance will be crucial for maintaining a healthy, competitive lending environment.